 This course is designed especially for business majors.
-It teaches the principles of effective and correct communication in a business environment, Students will apply creative, logical, and critical processes to various types of business communication by designing and writing a variety of documents, including memoranda, letters, proposals, progress reports, resumes, and formal reports.
+It teaches the principles of effective and correct communication in a business environment.
+Students will apply creative, logical, and critical processes to various types of business communication by designing and writing a variety of documents, including memoranda, letters, proposals, progress reports, resumes, and formal reports.
 Students will design and format these documents using a word processing program.
 The course also includes an oral presentation based on the formal report required of each student.
 Prerequisites: ENGL 1313, 1323; ACCT 2301 and 2303; ECON 2301 and 2302; BUSA 2311 and 2320 or permission of instructor.
 (Offered also as ENGL 3340.)
 NOTE: Students may select this course for credit towards the Writing Specialization in Technical Writing.
 Students may also select this course for elective credit towards the Writing Specialization in Creative Writing.
+Students may not receive credit for both BUSA and ENGL/MASM 3345.

-BUSA 4181, 4281,4381 Special Topics
+BUSA 4181,4281,4381 Special Topics